Johann Reuchlin: Hebrew studies and advocacy

 Many of his contemporaries thought that the first step to the conversion of the Jews was to take away their books.
-This view was advocated by Johannes Pfefferkorn, a German Catholic theologian.
-Pfefferkorn, himself converted from Judaism, actively preached against the Jews and attempted to destroy copies of the Talmud, and engaged in what became a long-running pamphleteering battle with Reuchlin.
+This view was advocated by Johannes Pfefferkorn, a German theologian.
+Pfefferkorn, himself a convert from Judaism, actively preached against the Jews and attempted to destroy copies of the Talmud, and engaged in what became a long-running pamphleteering battle with Reuchlin.
 He wrote that "The causes which hinder the Jews from becoming Christians are three: first, usury; second, because they are not compelled to attend Christian churches to hear the sermons; and third because they honor the Talmud."
-Pfefferkorn's plans were backed by the Dominicans of Cologne; and in 1509 he obtained the emperor's authority to confiscate all Jewish books directed against the Christian faith.
+Pfefferkorn's plans were backed by the Dominicans of Cologne; and in 1509 he obtained a mandate by Emperor Maximilian to confiscate all Jewish books directed against the Christian faith.
 Armed with this mandate, he visited Stuttgart and asked Reuchlin's help as a jurist and expert in putting it into execution.
 Reuchlin evaded the demand, mainly because the mandate lacked certain formalities, but he could no longer remain neutral.
 The execution of Pfefferkorn's schemes led to difficulties and to a new appeal to Maximilian.

 In 1510, Reuchlin was appointed by Emperor Maximilian to a commission that was convened to review the matter.
 His answer is dated from Stuttgart, 6 October 1510; in it, he divides the books into six classes — apart from the Bible which no one proposed to destroy — and, going through each class, he shows that the books openly insulting to Christianity are very few and viewed as worthless by most Jews themselves, while the others are either works necessary to the Jewish worship, which was licensed by papal as well as imperial law or contain matter of value and scholarly interest which ought not to be sacrificed because they are connected with another faith than that of the Christians.
 He proposed that the emperor should decree that for ten years there should be two Hebrew chairs at every German university, for which the Jews should furnish books.
 Maximilian's other experts proposed that all books should be taken from the Jews; and, as the emperor still hesitated, his opponents threw on Reuchlin the whole blame of their ill success.
 Pfefferkorn circulated at the Frankfurt Fair of 1511 a gross libel (Handspiegel wider und gegen die Juden) declaring that Reuchlin had been bribed.
 Reuchlin defended himself in a pamphlet titled Augenspiegel (1511), which the theologians at the University of Cologne attempted to suppress.
 On 7 October 1512, they, along with the inquisitor Jacob van Hoogstraaten, obtained an imperial order confiscating the Augenspiegel.